 Meliodas”Assault mode” is a type of attack that can be achieved by unleashing his demon abilities to their maximum.

-This mode first becomes apparent when he tries to use his power to break free of the Melascula’s Cocoon of Darkness (Antan no Mayu) this attack locks their opponents amid a black sphere surrounded by darkness.
+This mode first becomes apparent when he tries to use his power to break free of Melascula’s Cocoon of Darkness (Antan no Mayu).
+This attack locks their opponents amid a black sphere surrounded by darkness.

 Meliodas Appearance in Assault mode: